UrsSchmidt/aquila/README.md

 ## Using command line arguments

-Command line arguments are stored in the `args` variable.
+Command line arguments are stored in the `Args` variable.

 ## Using environment variables

-Environment variables are stored in the `env` variable.
+Environment variables are stored in the `Env` variable.
 You **cannot** set environment variables from inside your script.